PE and Sports Premium

 The ethos of school is to promote a healthy mind and body.
 We encourage our pupils to participate in healthy activities, both in and after school, and make good use of the outdoor provision, within the local community.

-The current sport funding is £17,180, and is used at Mottram for the following sporting initiatives:
+The current sport funding for Mottram is £17,180, the breakdown is shown in the link below:

 Participation in sport is encouraged at all times, and given as much precedence, within the curriculum, as other core subjects.

 Children at our school develop an enjoyment of sport, and as such, participate in activity within the local community as active members of sports clubs, including swimming, gymnastics, football and cricket.

 At Mottram, we encourage children to not only participate in sport, but to adopt a healthy eating regime, with a view to pupils becoming healthy adults and imparting their knowledge to their own children, in the future.

 We believe that through the notion of a ‘healthy mind; healthy body’, children will be better equipped to achieve their potential.